-Thankfully, the successful and ever-popular woodstove rebate program will help prevent such high levels of particulate matter pollution in the future.
-In 2005 the Southwest Clean Air Agency provided 52 rebates for the purchase of a certified woodstove in exchange for the demolition of old, uncertified woodstoves.
+The woodstove rebate program was again successful in 2006.
+Thanks to continued funding of this program from the Washington Department of Ecology, a total of 39 uncertified woodstoves were replaced with cleaner Washington-certified woodstoves.
 This woodstove change-out program provides the incentive that residents need in order to replace their older, polluting woodstoves with something more efficient and better for the community.